dreamyguy/gitlogg-api/README.md

 To get started, follow these steps, in this order:

+1. Place the parsed `gitlogg.json` file, which is the output of [**Gitlogg**][4], at the root of the project.
+This is the 1st step because Without it, there's no point initialising the API.
-1. Install `NodeJS` (visit [their page][2] to find the right install for your system).
+2. Install `NodeJS` (visit [their page][2] to find the right install for your system).
-2. Install `MongoDB` (visit [their page][3] to find the right install for your system).
+3. Install `MongoDB` (visit [their page][3] to find the right install for your system).
-3. On the 1st terminal window, run `mongod`.
+4. On the 1st terminal window, run `mongod`.
 That will initialise MongoDB.
 More details on MongoDB processes [here](https://docs.mongodb.com/manual/tutorial/manage-mongodb-processes/).
-4. On the 2nd terminal window, navigate to where you've cloned this project and run `npm install`.
+5. On the 2nd terminal window, navigate to where you've cloned this project and run `npm install`.
 That will install all dependencies.
-5. Place the parsed `gitlogg.json` file, which is the output of [**Gitlogg**][4], at the root of the project.
-6. Still on the same window, run `npm run import`.
+6. On the same window, run `npm run import`.
 That will create a new collection on the `mongo`database and import the data within `gitlogg.json` into it.
-7. On the 3rd terminal window, run `gulp`.
+7. On the same window, run `gulp`.
 That will compile static files and initialise the server with live-reload.

 Optional: On a new terminal window, run `mongo`.
 That will open you a [shell from which you can query and update data as well as perform administrate operations](https://docs.mongodb.com/manual/mongo/).
 This step is not necessary but the shell can help you debug problems with the database.